italolelis/italovietro.com/content/pages/my-reading-list.md

 First, Break all the Rules - Gallup interviewed thousands of high-performing teams and managers and found a dozen of things each of these teams had in common.
 While the insights are good, the content itself was quite dry for my taste.

 ## Newsletters
 Curated newsletters are my preferred way to stay up to speed with what's new and relevant on software engineering.
-I've tried out many newsletters and here are my favorite ones, which I keep reading though every week.
+I've tried out many newsletters and here are my favorite ones, which I keep reading through every week.
 (Note: I also send a newsletter on engineering, tech leadership and distributed systems once a month).

 ### Tech Leadership
 Software Lead Weekly by Oren Ellenbogen, VP of engineering at Forter.
 Five articles per week on technology and leadership.
 23,500+ readers.